As applications are received they will be reviewed and shortlisting may take place earlier than the advertised closing date.

-To comply with the current Health Order, Health NZ – MidCentral District requires ALL its employees to be fully vaccinated (and boosted as applicable) against COVID-19.
+MidCentral requires ALL its employees to be fully vaccinated against COVID-19 (including the first booster vaccination).
 We will not accept applications that do not meet this criteria.

 Uru Rauhī, Mental Health and Addiction Services at Te Whatu Ora Health New Zealand MidCentral have an exciting opportunity for an experienced and enthusiastic Occupational Therapist for our Tararua Community Mental Health and Addictions Service.